Absorption by Oceanic Constituents

 In each case we can deﬁne a typical spectrum and the typical range of spectral variations that are typically encountered.

-The absorption by pure water in the visible region of the spectrum is low in the blue and increases into the red and infrared with visible harmonics associates with state transitions (Fig. 1).
-There are large variations in the measurement of pure water absorption coefficients, with the largest variations in the blue region of the spectrum, likely due to contamination by organic matter.
+The absorption by pure water in the visible region of the spectrum is low in the blue and increases into the UV, red and infrared with visible harmonics associated with state transitions (Fig. 1).
+There are large variations in the measurement of pure water absorption coeﬃcients, with the largest variations in the blue region of the spectrum, likely due to contamination by organic matter.

-The absorption coefficients in the spectral regions associated with harmonic features exhibit significant variations with water temperature (Fig. 2) and to a lesser degree, salinity.
-These variations are important to quantify and account for when (1) modeling total in situ absorption, (2) applying calibration coefficients to ac meters, (3) measuring absorption spectra spectrophotometrically in cuvettes relative to a pure water blank.
+The absorption coeﬃcients in the near IR spectral regions associated with harmonic features exhibit signiﬁcant variations with water temperature (Fig. 2) and to a lesser degree, salinity.
+These variations are important to quantify and account for when (1) modeling total in situ absorption, (2) applying calibration coeﬃcients to ac meters, (3) measuring absorption spectra spectrophotometrically in cuvettes relative to a pure water blank.

 Phytoplankton absorption is determined by the composition and concentration of pigments (Table 1).